CSCfi/csc-user-guide/docs/apps/star.md

 STAR --runMode genomeGenerate --genomeDir $SCRATCH/star-genome --genomeFastaFiles /path/to/genome/genome.fasta --runThreadN 2
 ```
 Once the indexing is done the actual mapping task can be launched.
 STAR will generate the mapping output using fixed file names.
 Because of that it is recommended that each STAR job is run in a new, empty directory.
-In Puhti-rhel8 you should create this new job directory
+In Puhti you should create this new job directory
 to scratch directory ($SCRATCH) of your project.
 New directory called _starjob1_ can be created with command:
 ```text
 mkdir $SCRATCH/starjob1